 That said, to break the tie, you need to decide what’s most important to you.

-Is it pretty-looking videos, easy-to-follow flow, and noob-friendliness?
+Is it pretty-looking videos, easy-to-follow flow, hand-holding, and noob-friendliness?

 Or is it an all-in-one course and epic community that takes you from beginner to advanced?

 If I had to choose only one of the two, I’d choose The Affiliate Lab.

 Sure, TASS has slick-looking videos and may offer a smoother learning curve for tech-challenged beginners.